informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 in tendermint-rs (headers, public keys, signatures, votes, etc.).
 The crux of the library is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
-The particular data structures used by Tendermint have considerably more features/functionality than needed for this,
-- hence the core verification library should abstract over it.
+The particular data structures used by Tendermint have considerably more features/functionality than needed for this, hence the core verification library should abstract over it.

 Here we describe the core verification library, including:

-- traits and methods
+- traits and functions
 - implementations of traits for the existing Tendermint data-structures

 ## Decision

+The implementation of the core verification involves two components:

+- a new `light` crate, containing traits and functions defining the core verification logic
+- a `light-impl` module within the `tendermint` crate, containing implementations of the traits for the tendermint specific data structures

+The `light` crate should have minimal dependencies and not depend on `tendermint`.
+This way it will be kept clean, easy to test, and easily used for variatons on tendermint with different header and vote data types.

-### Verifier
+### Light Crate

-Most of the light client logic resides in the verifier, where commits for a header are actually verified.
-In order to abstract over all the data in the Tendermint data structures, we use a set of traits that provide only the information absolutely necessary for the light client.
+The light crate exposes traits for the block header, validator set, and commit with the minimum information necessary to support general light client logic.

 According to the specification, the key functionality the light client verification requires is to determine the set of signers in a commit, and